fabacab/awesome-cybersecurity-blueteam/README.md

 See also [asecure.cloud/tools](https://asecure.cloud/tools/).

+- [Aaia](https://github.com/rams3sh/Aaia) - Helps in visualizing AWS IAM and Organizations in a graph format with help of Neo4j.
 - [Checkov](https://www.checkov.io/) - Static analysis for Terraform (infrastructure as code) to help detect CIS policy violations and prevent cloud security misconfiguration.
 - [Falco](https://falco.org/) - Behavioral activity monitor designed to detect anomalous activity in containerized applications, hosts, and network packet flows by auditing the Linux kernel and enriched by runtime data such as Kubernetes metrics.
 - [Kata Containers](https://katacontainers.io/) - Secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.
+- [Principal Mapper (PMapper)](https://github.com/nccgroup/PMapper) - Quickly evaluate IAM permissions in AWS via script and library capable of identifying risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an AWS organization.
 - [Prowler](https://github.com/toniblyx/prowler) - Tool based on AWS-CLI commands for Amazon Web Services account security assessment and hardening.
 - [Scout Suite](https://github.com/nccgroup/ScoutSuite) - Open source multi-cloud security-auditing tool, which enables security posture assessment of cloud environments.
 - [gVisor](https://github.com/google/gvisor) - Application kernel, written in Go, that implements a substantial portion of the Linux system surface to provide an isolation boundary between the application and the host kernel.